 Flowcharts should be written in clear, straightforward language.
 Avoid awkward phrases, long sentences, and overly technical jargon.
 Check your work for errors and make sure all labels and forks are clearly defined.
 If you’re working with a team, get them to review your flowchart.
 Also, double check all fonts and colors.
 Then, your flowchart diagram is ready to submit to the patent office.

+#4.
 Describe and claim your invention in a computer-implemented invention

 A computer-implemented invention is a software-based system that performs a particular function.
 In order to protect a computer-implemented invention, the process must be fully described.
 Typically, the claimed process is described in terms of its functionality.
 This is because computer programming code for a software system to perform a specific function is considered a skill in the art.
 A claim for the method or process of making the software or hardware must be detailed enough to meet the requirements of the patent office.

 If your invention is computer-implemented, it must meet the “written description” requirement.
 Moreover, it must teach people how to program the disclosed computer.
 The USPTO guidance muddles these two requirements.
-To avoid infringement, you should recite the abstract idea in the claim, not its implementation as a computer system.
+To avoid patent infringement, you should recite the abstract idea in the claim, not its implementation as a computer system.
 Otherwise, you risk being rejected because the recitation of the generic computer system is enough to make the claim ineligible.

 To patent a computer-implemented invention, the process must involve a technical innovation that improves the state of the art.
 For example, if a new program in a computer can speed up the processing or storage of information, it is considered an invention.
 Moreover, the method must be novel, but the claimed subject matter must be a technical improvement.
 This means that the invention must be a computer-implemented algorithm or method that improves upon known knowledge.

 To qualify for a patent, your computer-implemented invention must satisfy all three of the requirements listed in 35 U.S.C.
 SS 101.
 The EPO’s case law shows that the invention must involve a technological process.
 Moreover, computer-implemented inventions may contain different parts that require separate protection.
 Patenting a computer-implemented invention protects the technical teaching in abstract terms, but does not cover the specific program code.
 The corresponding patenting process for software applications is known as copyright.

 If you’re in the process of building an app that’ll run on multiple platforms, you’ve probably wondered how to pass the Alice test.
 While the test itself is straightforward, the level of proof that a patent application must demonstrate is exceptionally high.
 Here are some tips to help you pass the test.
 Read on to learn how to patent a program and avoid the pitfalls that plague so many app developers.

 The Alice test is a process that US patent examiners use to determine whether a claim is eligible for a patent.
-Basically, the test looks at a claim and determines if the claimed concept is abstract or if it is “abstract,” in which case the claim is invalid.
+Basically, the test looks at a claim and determines if the claimed is an abstract idea or if it is “abstract,” in which case the claim is invalid.
 For example, if the claimed idea involves the use of a database or a processor, the application would not be eligible for a patent.

 If your program is a computer program, you can apply for a software patent.
 You’ll need to prove that the program uses the software itself.
 If it works, your program will likely be eligible for a patent.
 You’ll need to prove that it improves the way a computer operates.
 The Alice test is often tough to pass.
-However, if the invention improves a computer’s functionality, it will be patentable.
+However, if the invention improves a computer’s functionality, it will be a patentable invention.

 The Alice test requires that a claim must be directed to a “significantly more than an abstract idea” to qualify for a patent.
 The Federal Circuit has created a framework that is complicated and unclear, but it has provided greater certainty for the patent bar.
 The Alice test has been the main source of confusion and controversy in the patent arena, but it has also helped tech companies overcome the NPEs that plagued the U.S. courts.